manticoresoftware/manticoresearch/README.md

 # Introduction
 Manticore Search is a database designed specifically for search, including full-text search.
 What differs it from other solutions is:
 * Powerful and fast full-text searching which works fine for small and big datasets
+* Traditional row-wise storage for small, medium and big size datasets
+* Columnar storage support via [Manticore Columnar Library](https://github.com/manticoresoftware/columnar/) for super big datasets (much bigger than can be fit in RAM)
 * SQL-first: the native Manticore's syntax is SQL.
 It speaks SQL over HTTP and MySQL protocol (you can use your preferred mysql client)
 * JSON over HTTP: to provide more programmatic way to manage your data and schemas Manticore provides HTTP JSON protocol.
 Very similar to the one from Elasticsearch
 * Written fully in C++: starts fast, doesn't take much RAM, low-level optimizations give good performance